DucTranThien/WebNongSanXanhUpdate/README.md

 ## 📌 Overview

-**Web Nông Sản Xanh** is an agricultural e-commerce platform that allows users to explore, post, and manage agricultural products.
+**Web Nông Sản Xanh** is an agricultural e-commerce platform that allows users to explore, purchase products, become agents, publish articles, and manage agricultural listings.
+The platform also aims to expand connections between agents and suppliers — primarily local farmers — enabling them to contact and visit each other directly.
+This creates opportunities for collaboration and supports the development of Vietnam’s agricultural industry.
 The system includes **role-based access**, article/blog publishing, and a product ordering workflow – ideal for learning and applying backend development skills.

 ---